nebs123/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-5-strstr.c - finds the 1st occurence of substring in a string 7-print_chessboard.c - function that prints a chessboard 8-print_diagsums.c - function that print the sum of 2 diagonals of a square matrix of two integers
+5-strstr.c - finds the 1st occurence of substring in a string 7-print_chessboard.c - function that prints a chessboard 8-print_diagsums.c - function that print the sum of 2 diagonals of a square matrix of two integers 100-set_string.c - function that sets the value of a pointer to a char